Table of Contents

 Vaporization occurs via skin in the form of sweat.

 |W||work performed [J]|

 |U||inner energy, has no unit|

-If Q is the amount of heat energy input, W the conducted mechanical work and ΔU the change of inner energy, it holds that:
+If Q is the amount of heat energy input, W denotes the conducted mechanical work and ΔU represents the change of inner energy, then:

 ΔU = Q + W

 In the case of ideal gases, mechanical work leads to a change in volume.
-The input of heat energy results into an increase of inner energy and an increase of volume.
+The input of heat energy results in increased inner energy and volume.
 The inner energy refers to the total energy within a system.
-It is a state function that only depends on the states of pressure, volume and temperature.
-The change of inner energy is determined only by initial state and final state.
+It only depends on the states of pressure, volume, and temperature.
+The change of inner energy is determined only by initial and final states.

 The sum of inner energy and the product of pressure and volume is referred to as enthalpy.
 The product of pressure and volume equals the amount of displacement.